Chapter 1: Chapter 1

 Hermione looked pleased.
-"I think that may be the wards flaring.
+"I think that it could be the wards flaring.
 Keep casting you may be overloading them."

 Harry held up three fingers, "On three, one, two…Expecto Patronum."

-Together they both called forth their Patronuses flooding the room with silver light.
-All around them crystals flared in to bright light.
+Together they both called forth their Patronuses, flooding the room with silver light.
+All around them crystals flared to life.

 Then things went to hell.